sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

 ## Confirm the private catalog is available in the web UI

-Log into the Sensu web UI and navigate to the Catalog page.
+Log into the Sensu web UI at the URL specified in your GlobalConfig resource and navigate to the Catalog page.
-The page should include all of the integrations in your repository.
+The Catalog page should include all of the integrations in your repository.

 [1]: ../sensu-catalog/